miki151/keeperrl_wiki/Gameplay/RTS/Quick_Start_Walkthrough.md

 heads in like fashion.
 You can also install various [Traps](/keeperrl_wiki/Traps "wikilink").

-Message boards can be built by Keepers and can be posted to by the public.
+Message boards can be built by Keepers to record messages for themselves or visitors.

 <img src="/keeperrl_wiki/Installations-screenshot.png" title="/keeperrl_wiki/Installations-screenshot.png" alt="/keeperrl_wiki/Installations-screenshot.png" width="1000" />